 Thank you for the gifts we bring each other,

 And bless us as we grow together in love,

 Through all that life brings through the years.

 [Sandra Millar, Head of Life Events, The Church of England]

 Marriage Week Resources

 Use the logo to highlight it in your news sheets or on screen.
-The supplied text is for your convenience, but feel free to edit.

 Focus on marriage in one of your services